 Phone: (716) 878-4517

 Fax: (716) 878-3240

 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale) in the last 60 credit hours or a Master's degree from an accredited college or university.

-2. A written statement of intent that includes the applicant’s preparation for graduate study (guidelines available from the department).
+2. A written statement of intent that includes the applicant’s preparation for graduate study.

 a.
 A minimum of five years of full-time work experience in the criminal justice field.
 OR